 If you follow our blog, then you are definitely familiar with trader Larry Levin, President of Trading Advantage LLC.
 We have gotten such a great response from some of his past posts that he has agreed to share one more of his favorite trading tips as a special treat to our viewers.
 Determining the direction of the market can be tricky and just plain confusing at times, but Larry’s expert opinion keeps it simple and straight-to-the-point.

-If you like this article, Larry’s also agreed to give you free access to his weekly trading tip.
+If you like this article, Larry’s also agreed to give you free access to his award winning book.